 Intelligent and curious, training these cats would not be too much of a task, though you would need to command these mischievous felines in a firm way to get their attention towards you.
 Your Bengal might already be enjoying a game of fetch, and if it does not then, you can teach them how to do it.
 Choose a small area at first and take the object that he prefers the most.
 Call your cat loudly by its name and show him the treat you have in hand.
 Now loudly utter “Fetch” and drop the belonging on the ground.
 Once your cat runs to its toy and gets it back to you, say “Good fetch” or “Well done” and then offer the treat.
 If it holds the toy in his mouth and is reluctant to drop it then lure him with the treat again, and he would let go of the object at once.
 Repeating this time and gain would make you cat adept at the game of fetch.

 These active cats need to be fed appropriately with a good quality cat food.
 You can add homemade food in measured amounts to its diet after consulting a veterinarian like cooked turkey, beef, chicken that would make for a good protein source.
 Giving scrapes of cooked fish once in a while would also be fine.
 If your cat likes greens, then a morsel of steamed broccoli or asparagus would not be a bad option.

-- These cats were such prized possessions that a women f British origin was known to have paid more than $50,000 to acquire a Bengal, thus giving it the nickname of the Rolls Royce of all felines.
+- These cats were such prized possessions that a woman of British origin has been known to have paid more than $50,000 to acquire a Bengal, thus giving it the nickname of the Rolls Royce of all felines.

 - Being renowned for their jumping skills, they are known to have jumped to a height of about 4 feet.

-- Of late six exotic Bengal cats worth approximately $12,000 had been stolen from a breeder in Pasco, Washington when she was asleep.
+- Six exotic Bengal cats worth approximately $12,000 had once been stolen from a breeder in Pasco, Washington when she was asleep.